 Program of Studies Overview

 The Wilson County School System does not discriminate due to age, race, color, gender, national origin, disability, religion, creed, or veteran status in the provision of services, in programs or activities, or in employment opportunities or benefits.
 Inquiries concerning Title VI or Title IX of the Civil Rights Act should be directed to Chuck Whitlock at (615) 444-3282.
 Inquiries concerning Section 504 should be directed to Lauren Bush at (615) 444-3282.
-Inquiries concerning the American with Disabilities Act should be directed to Mickey Hall at (615)444-3282.
+Inquiries concerning the American with Disabilities Act should be directed to Michael Smith at (615)444-3282.

 Not all high schools offer all courses approved in the district's Program of Studies.
 Each high school creates its own list of courses to be offered each year.
 A high school builds its master schedule on students' requests for courses and on its ability to staff the courses students request.
 The registration process helps determine what courses the school will staff and offer in the following school year.
 Once each high school establishes its master schedule, students are obligated to take the courses they requested.
 Students, therefore, should carefully select courses to match their abilities and educational goals.

 ● Students may request a valid schedule change based on summer school credits or to correct a scheduling error made by the school.
 These schedule corrections should take place the first 5 days of the first semester.

 ● Students who request and receive Honors or Advanced Placement courses are obligated to take these courses in the next academic school year unless school administration approval is granted.